-Braulio Estima demonstrates how to execute the inverted triangle choke while passing the opponent’s guard in the following video.
+In the following video, Braulio Estima demonstrates how to execute the inverted triangle choke while passing the opponent’s guard.

 Otherwise, here are some helpful steps to help you perform the inverted triangle choke from the side control position.

 - Assure that the triangle choke’s entry point exists first while you’re at the side control position.
-You’ll need to settle one opponent’s arm between your legs and the other arm out before moving forward.
+You must settle one opponent’s arm between your legs and the other arm out before moving forward.

-- Drive your far side leg over the opponent’s head as much as you can to give yourself the advantage.
+- Drive your far side leg over the opponent’s head as much as possible to give yourself the advantage.